wazum/thumb-hash/README.md

 [![TYPO3](https://img.shields.io/badge/TYPO3-12.4%20|%2013.4-orange.svg)](https://typo3.org/)
 [![License](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](LICENSE)

 Generate ultra-compact, beautiful image placeholders for TYPO3 websites.
 [ThumbHash](https://evanw.github.io/thumbhash/) creates placeholders in **just ~28 bytes** ✨ that accurately represent your images while they load.
+It seamlessly enhances native lazy loading (`loading="lazy"`) by showing a meaningful preview until the image appears.

+## Benefits at a Glance

+- Show a soft, on‑brand preview while images load — no more empty space.
+- No extra image files, no extra requests — just a few characters embedded alongside your image.
+- Works automatically with your existing TYPO3 images, templates and lazy loading (`loading="lazy"` or JS libraries).

+### Perfect For
+- Product listings and category grids (e‑commerce)
+- News teasers and card layouts (publishers)
+- Portfolios, galleries and hero images (agencies/creatives)
+- Landing pages with many visuals (marketing)
+- Any site where images load over slow networks or on mobile

+### What Makes It Great
+- **Tiny & Fast:** About 25–35 bytes per image; nothing else to download.
+- **Smooth UX:** Beautiful blurred preview that matches the final image and prevents layout shift.
+- **Automatic:** Generated on upload and for every cropped/processed variant.
+- **Drop‑in:** A single Fluid attribute adds the placeholder to your images.

 ## Quick Start